 We firstly investigate the impact that the inclusion of covariates has on the inference of the underlying graph.
-The expectation is that unaccounting for potential differences between the two environmental sites will lead to the detection of spurious interactions.
 To this end, we compare our proposed approach with a Gaussian copula graphical model that uses the empirical distribution for the marginals (\texttt{GCGM}), i.e., a model that does not make use of covariate information.
 We run also \texttt{GCGM} using 10 million iterations for the structure learning part and using the same prior on the graph ($\pi=0.04$).
 Figure \ref{fig:graphsizes} shows how the posterior distribution on graph sizes from the \texttt{DWGM} model (left) is concentrated on a sparser graph compared with the posterior distribution from the \texttt{GCGM} model.
 This was found also in the simulation study (Figure \ref{fig:sim2}) and suggests that spurious links may have been detected by this second analysis where covariates have been omitted.
-As a side effect, \texttt{GCGM} has also a much higher computational time (224 hours versus 124 hours for \texttt{DWGM} on the same cluster), since the computational time of these structure learning methods is correlated with the sparsity level of the graphs that are sampled.

-Setting a cutoff of 0.5 on the edge posterior probabilities, the network contains 355 edges.
+Setting a cutoff of 0.5 on the edge posterior probabilities, the network contains 359 edges.
 Figure \ref{fig:venn} shows the overlap between these edges and the optimal graph detected by \texttt{rMAGMA} \citep{cougoul19}.

-There is a moderate (185 edges) overlap with the total of 414 edges detected by \texttt{rMAGMA}.
+There is a moderate (178 edges) overlap with the total of 414 edges detected by \texttt{rMAGMA}.
 One of the major advantages of \texttt{DWGM}, which has not been considered before in the context of microbiome analyses, is that the uncertainty around the optimal graph is also measured.
 This is particularly important for structure learning in high dimensions, as noticed also in the simulation (Figure \ref{fig:sim3}).
 Indeed, the right plot of Figure \ref{fig:venn} shows how many of the edges detected by \texttt{rMAGMA} have a low posterior edge probability calculated by \texttt{DWGM}.

 Finally, Figure \ref{fig:dwgm_network} plots the network inferred by \texttt{DWGM}, with nodes coloured according to their phyla association (firmicutes, proteobacteria, bacteroidetes, actinobacteria, fusobacteria) and edges coloured according to their partial correlations, computed from the Bayesian averaging estimate of the precision matrix.